Home/Seeds/Lotus Seed

 Possible Risks & Side Effects

-!Excessive consumption may lead to digestive discomfort due to high fiber content.
+!Excessive consumption may lead to digestive issues due to their high fiber content.

-!Individuals with allergies to seeds should exercise caution.
+!Individuals with allergies to other seeds should exercise caution.

 How to Prepare & Consume

-Lotus seeds can be eaten raw, roasted, or cooked in soups and stews.
+Lotus seeds can be eaten raw, roasted, or cooked in soups and desserts.
 Soaking them before cooking can enhance their texture and digestibility.

 Smart Selection & Storage